dkelly255/python-checkers/README.md

 # Python Games Package

-This Readme documentation supports the application "Python Games Package" created using Python, and designed for being played in the terminal
+This Readme documentation supports the application "Python Games Package" created using Python, and designed to be played in the terminal

-The application will allow the user the choice of playing either the popular word-guessing game "Hangman", or a text-adventure-style game called "Accounting Adeventures" where the user must navigate a series of business decisions as the new CEO of a fictional corporation
+The application will allow the user the choice of playing either the word-guessing game "Hangman", or a text adventure-style game called "Accounting Adventures" where the user must navigate a series of business decisions as the new CEO of a fictional corporation

 ![Intro Screen](readme/images/hangman/welcome-screen.png)